-Electronics engineering technology is a technological field of specialization that requires the application of scientific and engineering knowledge and methods combined with technical skills in support of electrical/electronics engineering activities.
+Electronics engineering technology is a technological field that requires the application of scientific and engineering knowledge and methods combined with technical skills in support of electrical/electronics engineering activities.
 The electronics engineering technologist is a member of the electronics engineering team that consists of electronics engineers, electronics engineering technologists, and electronics engineering technicians.

-The electronics engineering technologist is applications oriented, and builds upon a background of applied science and mathematics including the concepts and applications of calculus.
-Using state-of-the-art technology, the electronics engineering technologist is able to produce practical, workable, and safe results quickly and economically, to install and operate technical systems, to configure hardware for unique applications, to develop and produce products, to service machines and systems, to manage manufacturing processes, and to provide customer support to technical products and systems.
+The electronics engineering technologist is applications oriented and builds upon a background of applied science and mathematics, including the concepts and applications of calculus.
+Using state-of-the-art technology, the electronics engineering technologist is able to produce practical, workable, and safe results quickly and economically, to install and operate technical systems, to configure hardware for unique applications, to develop and produce products, to service machines and systems, to manage manufacturing processes, and to provide customer support for technical products and systems.

 The faculty in the Department of Electronics and Computer Engineering Technology offer the B.S. degree in Electronics Engineering Technology (B.S./EET).
-Four options are available: computer systems, electronic systems, microelectronics, and telecommunications.
+Four concentrations are available: computer systems, electronic systems, microelectronics, and telecommunications.

-The computer systems option combines applied electronics and computer hardware-software concepts and applications.
+The computer systems concentration combines applied electronics and computer hardware and software concepts with applications.
 It has been formulated to meet the needs of persons who wish to engage in digital and computer systems applications as a career focus.

-The electronic systems option is aimed at preparing persons for careers in instrumentation, control, and power systems applications.
-This option allows a student to develop a broad-based knowledge of electrical/electronic fundamentals with an applications perspective.
-The Department of Electronics and Computer Engineering Technology has had a concentration in electronic systems or instrumentation and systems control for many years.
-The course patterns in support of these emphasis areas have been well developed and continue to provide strong support for the electronic systems option under the B.S./EET program.
+The electronic systems concentration is aimed at preparing persons for careers in control, electronics, instrumentation, and power systems applications.
+This concentration allows a student to develop a broad-based knowledge of electrical/electronic fundamentals with an applications perspective.

-The microelectronics (UET) option combines applied electronics, monolithic and hybrid integrated circuit processing and applications, device and component fabrication, and manufacturing.
-The objective of this option is to prepare persons to assume positions in the area of microelectronics manufacturing with immediately applicable knowledge as well as to develop a strong foundation of electronic fundamentals and methods.
+The microelectronics (UET) concentration combines applied electronics, monolithic and hybrid integrated circuit processing and applications, device and component fabrication, and manufacturing.
+The objective of this concentration is to prepare persons to assume positions in the area of microelectronics manufacturing with immediately applicable knowledge as well as to develop a strong foundation of electronic fundamentals and methods.
 Students should be interested in the design, fabrication, and manufacture of imprinted circuitry, monolithic integrated circuits (bipolar and MOS), and hybrid thick film and thin film circuitry, components, and systems.
 The continuing explosion in semiconductor and related technologies and their applications to electronic and computer-related products offers unique and challenging opportunities.
-Graduates of this program option secure positions in processing, manufacturing operations, and applications areas in industry as members of the diverse scientific engineering team.
+Graduates of this concentration secure positions in processing, manufacturing operations, and applications areas in industry as members of the diverse scientific engineering team.

-The telecommunications option has been structured to take advantage of the recent changes in the telecommunications industry.
-The program encompasses the fundamentals of information and signal processing, modern bandwidth-efficient digital radio analysis with RF and microwave circuits and systems.
+The telecommunications concentration encompasses the fundamentals of information and signal processing, modern bandwidth-efficient digital radio analysis with RF and microwave circuits and systems.
 Applications include telephone pulse code modulation, cable TV, fiber optic links, and satellite transmission circuits and systems.